 In May 2018, Golden Predator launched the Kaska Nation Elders-in-Residence Program, a first of its kind for the exploration and mining sectors.
 The Elders-in-Residence Program, at the 3 Aces Project in southeast Yukon, works directly with Ross River Dena Council and Liard First Nation Elders to support learning and understanding, promote cultural awareness and share wisdom/and teachings as part of the exploration process.
 The Company is proud to pioneer this innovative and unique initiative and looks forward to the possibility of expanding it to the Company’s Brewery Creek Mine.

 At Golden Predator we hold Elders in the highest respect.
 They are the foundation of the community; their wisdom and guidance are irreplaceable and essential to help guide exploration and mining projects forward.
 Golden Predator continually strives to be respectful of First Nation stewardship of the land and we seek to consistently act as trailblazers and industry leaders.
 Innovative, mutually-beneficial initiatives such as the Elders-in-Residence Program are very important.

 Two cabins at the 3 Aces Camp are permanent Elders residences for both the Ross River Dena Council and Liard First Nation.
 The Elders-in-Residence stay for a week, at Company provided accommodations onsite, with travel to and from site, plus all meals, provided.
-A Physician’s Assistant will be onsite and safety gear will be provided.
+A Physician’s Assistant is onsite and safety gear is provided.

 For more information on program or to sign up please contact: